Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/faq/_index.md

 - North Europe
 - West Europe

-Some LocalBox resources are deployed in specific regions where required services are available: australiaeast,southcentralus,eastus,westeurope,southeastasia,canadacentral,japaneast,centralindia.
+Some LocalBox resources are deployed in [specific regions](https://learn.microsoft.com/en-us/azure/azure-local/concepts/system-requirements-23h2?view=azloc-2505&tabs=azure-public#azure-requirements) where required services are available:

+- East US
+- West Europe
+- Australia East
+- Southeast Asia
+- India Central
+- Canada Central
+- Japan East
+- South Central US

 This can be controlled by specifying the `azureLocalInstanceLocation` deployment parameter.

 ## How much will it cost to use LocalBox?

 LocalBox incurs normal Azure consumption charges for various Azure resources such as virtual machines and storage.

 Consider using [Azure Spot VMs](https://learn.microsoft.com/azure/virtual-machines/spot-vms) to reduce compute costs, though this may result in eviction when Azure needs capacity.
+This can be enabled by specifying the value `true` for the `enableAzureSpotPricing` deployment parameter.

 You can view example estimates of LocalBox costs in the links below.